Picsart-AI-Research/VideoINR-Continuous-Space-Time-Super-Resolution/README.md

 <br>
 CVPR 2022

-You can find more visual results and an introduction to VideoINR at our [project page](http://zeyuan-chen.com/VideoINR/).
+You can find more visual results and a brief introduction to VideoINR at our [project page](http://zeyuan-chen.com/VideoINR/).

 ## Citation